Background Information about Probate

 ► Do I have any options other than probate?

 Yes.
-You can transfer title to the property of someone who died without a full probate in the following ways:
+You can transfer title to the property of someone who died without a probate in the following ways:

 -